 If there is a trigger and native migratory fish are or were present, then fish passage must be addressed.
 As previously stated, this entails either providing passage or obtaining a waiver or exemption.
 Providing passage is preferred, and this requires ODFW approval, as described in the next section.

-Passage plans and installed structures must comply with ODFW Fish Passage Criteria, which can be found on the ODFW Fish Passage Program website.
+Passage plans and installed structures must comply with ODFW Fish Passage Criteria.
 Fish passage criteria and design are normally based on the migration timing and swimming ability of the weakest individual of the weakest species and life history stage of native migratory fish which are present that require upstream access.
 Thus, it is important to identify this information for the location in question.
 With this in mind, here are some key steps for addressing fish passage prior to a trigger event:

-- Passage Plan Approval.
-Once a structure has been designed, a local ODFW biologist should be contacted to obtain passage plan approval if ODFW approval is not explicitly obtained through another State of Oregon permitting process such as the Oregon Department of State Lands' fill-removal permitting or the Oregon Department of Forestry's forest practices notification.
+Passage Plan Approval.
+Once a structure has been designed, a fish passage approval application and the design plans should be submitted to ODFW for evaluation.
 Note that complicated structures requiring engineering review, such as hydraulic-method culverts, fishways, and tidegates, will take more time for approval due to the nature of the structure and potential need to also involve ODFW statewide engineering staff.
 Also, based on workload, ODFW engineers may be able to provide technical assistance during the design stage; contact the ODFW Fish Passage Coordinator for more information.

-Fish passage exemptions are different than a waiver and can be granted for three reasons: 1) a lack of fish passage has already been mitigated, 2) a legal waiver has already been granted, or 3) there is no appreciable benefit to native migratory fish by providing passage.
-Pre-existing mitigation should be currently functioning, well documented for the site in question, and should have had ODFW involvement in approval.
-Mitigation does not need to be provided for exemptions based on “no appreciable benefit” to providing passage at the site.
-Exemptions are reviewed at least every seven years and are revocable.
+Fish passage exemptions are different than a waiver and can be granted when there is no appreciable benefit to native migratory fish by providing passage.
+Exemptions are reviewed every seven years and may be revoked if conditions at the site change.
 If an exemption is revoked then passage must be provided immediately, independent of a trigger event.

 An application for a waiver or an exemption must be submitted to ODFW.
-The same application is used to apply for either a waiver or an exemption and is available on the ODFW Fish Passage Program website.
-Once an application is submitted to ODFW, an approval decision will typically take from 2-3 months, though this may vary depending on the complexity of the situation and ODFW workload.
+Once an application is submitted to ODFW, an approval decision will typically take from 6-9 months, though this may vary depending on the complexity of the situation and ODFW workload.
 The waiver or exemption process entails the following steps (with typical ODFW time-frame in parenthesis):

-- The owner/operator of the artificial obstruction submits a signed and completed Application to the ODFW Fish Passage Coordinator at 3406 Cherry Avenue NE, Salem, OR 97303.
+The owner/operator of the artificial obstruction submits a signed and completed application to the ODFW Fish Passage Coordinator at 4034 Fairview Industrial Dr. SE, Salem, OR 97302.

 - ODFW completes a written Benefit Analysis (3 weeks).

-- ODFW develops a Draft Agreement (1 week) which is then forwarded to the owner/operator for review, comment, and preliminary approval.
+- ODFW develops a Draft Agreement (1 week) which is then forwarded to the owner/operator for review, comment.